mne-tools/mne-python/doc/install_mne_python.rst

 If you get a new prompt with no error messages, you should be good to go!

-.. note:: If you are on Windows, you might have to use the IPython magic command ``%gui qt``
+.. note:: If you are on |windows| Windows, you might have to use the IPython magic command ``%gui qt``
           after importing MNE, Mayavi or PySurfer (see `here <https://github.com/ipython/ipython/issues/10384>`_):

   .. code-block:: ipython